Becoming a Dental Assistant in Washington

 Although you do not need a formal education to start a dental assisting career in WA, employers are more apt to seek candidates with strong qualifications.

 To acquire further qualifications that will enable you to perform expanded functions, you should attend dental assistant programs by entering schools accredited by CODA.

 Washington has a couple of CODA-accredited technical colleges that offer dental assistant programs.
-Here are a few options you may choose from:
+Here are a few options you may review and choose from: